10 Reasons why we know “Block” is best

 Because students and teachers have more time together when they meet, creative lessons have become the norm.
 For example, our world language and theology students Skype about culture and research with students in South America and Europe.
 Science students design and execute sophisticated experiments with catapults, egg drops and water-powered rockets and we recently added an outdoor science classroom.
 Video production and journalism students can frequently be seen “on assignment” researching and photographing stories.
 This learning can’t be done in 45 minutes.
 Innovation in instruction = deeper learning.

 7. Students have access to more classes, like those that grant college credit.

 As early as freshman year, students may take college credit classes.
-A record number of students took 603 college credit exams in May 2015.
+Our students will take more than 650 college credit exams in May.
 Students have greater access to elective classes in music, art, journalism, information technology and the humanities.
 Many students take a 5th year of science, math and world languages.
 More access = better preparation.

 8. Homework can be managed better.

 Doing homework for 4 classes the next day is more reasonable than preparing for 6 or 7 classes.
 It isn’t that teachers give less homework; there is just more time to get it finished correctly.
 More time to learn the concept and do homework = higher student achievement.

 9. Advising period helps in many ways.